nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * exposes an unmodifiable `ObservableList<ENTITY>` that can be 'observed' by the UI component.

-  *e.g. the UI is bounded to the 5 different lists so that the UI automatically updates when the data in any of the lists are changed.*
+  *e.g. The UI is bounded to the 5 different lists so that the UI automatically updates when the data in any of the lists are changed.*

 The following segment of the `Model` components further breaks down each `ENTITY` for a more elaborate